 The Company accounts for share-based compensation in accordance with Financial Accounting Standards Board's Accounting Standards Codification ("ASC") 718, "Compensation - Stock Compensation" (ASC 718).
-Compensation cost is recorded for the portion of the award vesting during the period for (1) all share-based payments granted prior to, but not vested as of December 31, 2005, and (2) all share-based payments granted subsequent to December 31, 2005, based on the grant date fair value estimated using the Black-Scholes option-pricing for awards which vest based on a service or performance condition or the Monte Carlo simulation model for awards with market conditions.
+Compensation cost is recorded based on the grant date fair value estimated using the Black-Scholes option-pricing for awards which vest based on a service or performance condition or the Monte Carlo simulation model for awards with market conditions.
 The Company recognizes compensation cost for awards on a straight-line basis over the requisite service period for the entire award.